giusenso/occupancy-grid-mapping-engine/README.md

 ## Occupancy Grid
 <br/>
-This is a sketch of low-level graphic engine for **robot navigation** tasks based on **occupancy grid mapping**.
+This is a sketch of low-level graphic engine for robot navigation tasks based on occupancy grid mapping.
 Currently it has no real applications, it is just an idea for future projects.<br/>
 <br/>
 <p align="center">
   <img src="img/occupancy_grid_preview.gif"/>